stevandrej/synologyDownloadStation/README.md

 * Check if login credentials are wrong and alert the user
 * Create task by uploading it as a file
 * Show downloading progress (percentage)
-* Clear all tasks with status 'completed' (Button)
+* Clear all tasks with status "completed" (Button)